Injection and compression molding

 Injection molding production unit for the processing of thermoset and thermoplastic material systems

-Foam injection molding
+Thermoplastic injection molding process

 © Fraunhofer ICT